-Under the BioMarin License Agreement, we have agreed to make: (i) certain royalty payments to BioMarin based on our net sales in North America; (ii) certain royalty payments to a third-party licensor of the rights sublicensed to us based on our net sales in North America; and (iii) certain milestone payments to such third-party licensor and to the former stockholders of Huxley Pharmaceuticals, Inc. (Huxley) that BioMarin is obligated to make (which milestone payments are due, in part, upon acceptance by the FDA of a filing of an NDA for FirdapseTM for the treatment of LEMS, and, in part, on the unconditional approval by the FDA of an NDA for FirdapseTM for the treatment of LEMS).
+Under the BioMarin License Agreement, we have also agreed to make certain milestone payments to such third party licensor and to the former stockholders of Huxley Pharmaceuticals, Inc. (Huxley) that BioMarin is obligated to make.
+With respect to Firdapse[TM], the milestones aggregate approximately \$2.6 million upon filing by the FDA of an NDA for Firdapse[TM] for the treatment of LEMS, and approximately \$7.2 million upon the unconditional approval by the FDA of an NDA for Firdapse[TM] for the treatment of LEMS.